Will Stevens: Karting

-Stevens started his racing career in 2003 aged 12 in karts.
-After one year of racing in the National Cadet championship he joined Rotax Mini Max.
-He raced in a lot of different championships in Britain and outside, and after finishing 7th in the Rotax class in Super One he joined Formula Renault 2.0.
+Stevens started his racing career in 2003 at the age of 12 in karts.
+After one year of racing in the National Cadet Championship, he joined Rotax Mini Max.
+He raced in a lot of different championships in Britain and outside, and after finishing seventh in the Rotax class in Super One, he joined Formula Renault 2.0.

 Formula Renault 2.0

-He ended 7th in the 2009 Formula Renault 2.0 UK and 4th in 2010.
-In 2011 he switched to the Formula Renault 2.0 Eurocup, where he finished 4th.
+Stevens ended seventh in the 2009 Formula Renault 2.0 UK and fourth in 2010.
+In 2011, he switched to the Formula Renault 2.0 Eurocup, where he finished fourth.

 Formula Renault 3.5

 Stevens during the 2014 Formula Renault 3.5 Series season at the Nürburgring.

-Stevens jumped to the Formula Renault 3.5 Series in 2012, finishing 12th in his first year.
-In 2013 he scored five podiums in 17 races and ended fourth in the season standings.
-The driver got two wins and four podiums in 2014 to finish sixth in points.
+Stevens jumped to the Formula Renault 3.5 Series in 2012 for Carlin, finishing 12th in his first year.
+In 2013, this time driving for P1 by Strakka Racing, he scored five podiums in 17 races and ended fourth in the season standings.
+In 2014, he joined Strakka Racing, where got two wins and four podiums to finish sixth in points.

 Formula One

 Marussia and Caterham (2014)

-In October 2014 Marussia F1 announced that Stevens had joined the team as a reserve driver for the remainder of the 2014 season.
-They had originally planned to run him in first practice session of the 2014 Japanese Grand Prix; however they were unable to return the relevant paperwork to the FIA Contract Recognition Board in time.
+In October 2014, Marussia F1 announced that Stevens had joined the team as a reserve driver for the remainder of the 2014 season.
+They had originally planned to run him in first practice session of the 2014 Japanese Grand Prix; however, they were unable to return the relevant paperwork to the FIA Contract Recognition Board in time.

-The following month he made his Formula One debut with Caterham F1 at the 2014 Abu Dhabi Grand Prix, having previously tested for the team.
+The following month, Stevens made his Formula One debut with Caterham F1 at the 2014 Abu Dhabi Grand Prix, having previously tested for the team.
 He finished the race in 17th place, one lap down.
 He paid £500,000 for the privilege.